jentery/508/index.md

 ## Week 7 | 15 February | Make It ASCII.
 Mark It Up.

-Why would we ever want plain text?
-How is text processed?
+What does plain text do?
+How is it processed?

+Woerkshop: On typefaces and fonts

-Read: Selections from Tenen, *Plain Text*
+Read: Selections from Tenen, *Plain Text* (PDF)

 Notebook: Generate an ASCII, or plain text, version of your text, removing all formatting.
 Interpret the text as plain text.
 Then encode your text in HTML5.
 Interpret it as markup.